-Tues., July 2nd – It’s hot and humid, but dark gray clouds bring rain to the island in the afternoon to help cool things off a bit.
+Tues., July 2nd – It’s hot and humid, but dark gray clouds bring rain to the island in the afternoon to help cool things off.
 Middle Bass is spared the rain.
-Greg Dobos from Clean Cut comes across a fox snake that is almost seven feet long and about as thick around as a Red Bull can.
+Greg Dobos from Clean Cut comes across a fox snake almost seven feet long and about as thick around as a Red Bull can.
 He posts it’s the biggest one he’s ever seen on the island.

 Wed., July 3rd – The Lake Erie Islands Conservancy and the Put-in-Bay Park District finalize the purchase of another 8.2 acres of wetland forest on Middle Bass Island thanks to the Clean Ohio Conservation and Coastal Estuarine and Land Conservation Programs!

 Sat., July 6th – Purple Martin banding with Tom Kashmir and Lisa Rock of the Green Creek Conservation Society and Paula Ziebarth of the Lake Erie Islands Conservancy takes place in the morning at the Scherff East Point Preserve.
 Afterward, AmeriCorps intern Emma Young leads a shoreline cleanup at the preserve.
-There are lots of boats at the docks in the morning, but many boaters leave with reports of northeast winds coming.
+Many boats are at the docks in the morning, but many boaters leave with reports of northeast winds coming.
 Bob White removes a (deceased) squirrel from St. Paul’s dryer vent.

 Sun., July 7th – Waters from the lake fill the low spots in Route 357 (Bayview Ave.) from the Crew’s Nest to around Squaw Harbor and in front of the Monument.
 Kids have fun canoeing in the street in front of the yacht club, and the Sonny-S curtails ferry service between